Levi Casboult

 Casboult won a regular place in the senior team in 2014, playing as a forward and sometimes as a back-up ruckman.
 Over the course of his career, he gained attention as one of the strongest contested marks in the competition. and he was a Mark of the Year finalist in 2014.
 Through the early part of his career, this strength in his game was offset by very poor goalkicking accuracy from set shots, returning less than 50% each season and not reliable even at close range; but after working with former Collingwood and North Melbourne full forward Saverio Rocca in 2015 and again in 2017, became one of the team's most reliable set shots.
 He led the team in goalkicking for the only time in his career in 2017, with a return of 34 goals, 18 behinds, and signed a two-year contract extension with the club after the season.

 After a 2018 season was abbreviated by injury, Casboult returned as a regular to the team in 2019 and 2020, and began playing swing key position roles in both the forwardline and backline, as well as back-up ruck.
 Falling out of form in 2021, Casboult played about half of the season in the senior team and was delisted at the end of the year, after 154 senior games.
 He was subsequently picked up by in the 2022 rookie draft.
+Casboult kicked 59 goals in his first two seasons at Gold Coast, finishing second in the Club goalkicking award in 2022, and third in 2023.
+After managing only 3 games for the 2024 AFL season, Casboult announced his retirement from the AFL in October.
+In December, he joined Palm Beach Currumbin as both a player and an assistant coach.